kennyhyun/linuxdev/README.md

 I was using Linux in Virtualbox for many years and found that was quite nice and had no problem for using docker in it.
 In the other hand, Docker Desktop, I found couple of issue with using Docker Desktop in Windows recently.

-### Docker vs VM
+### Docker Desktop vs VM

-#### Docker
+#### Docker Desktop

 - Watching files in the host is not working
-- Hyper-v is not returning unused memory frequently so the host is easy to struggle with memory.
+- Hyper-v is not returning unused memory frequently so the host can be struggling with memory.

 #### VM

-Virtualbox seems to run many containers more stable and does not apply much pressure to the host memory.
+- Virtualbox seems to run many containers more stable and does not apply much pressure to the host memory.
-And there are less issues in developing in Linux than Windows
+- There are less issues in developing in Linux than Windows

 ### For Mac Users